EPFL-IMOS/IMC-HOW-XAI/README.md

-# IMC-HOW-XAI-
-IMC-HOW?
-Workshop on XAI
+Companion repository of the IMC-HOW?
+Workshop on XAI.